-A register of disclosures for members of the Board of Directors, Executive Management and Managers has been prepared at the Compliance Dep. and circulate it to the members of the Board of Directors and the Executive Management to inform the Director of the Department of any transactions for them or their minor children on the shares of the company, the parent company, the subsidiary companies, or the companies that the KPFI is considered as a corporate insiders.
+A register of disclosures for members of the Board of Directors, Executive Management and Managers has been prepared at the Compliance Dep. and circulate it to the members of the Board of Directors and the Executive Management to inform the Director of the Department of any transactions for them or their minor children on the shares of the company, the parent company, the subsidiary companies, or the companies that the KPFI is considered as a corporate insider.

-The transactions of the members of the Board of Directors and their first-degree relatives in the shares of the company in 2021 were as follows:
+The transactions of the members of the Board of Directors and their first-degree relatives in the shares of the company in 2022 were as follows:

 Description Number Relation Total sale (of shares) Total purchase (of shares) Date of Operation Remarks

-Board Member 1 Personal - 23,624 shares 03 November 2021 It was disclosed to the compliance dept. on November 03, 2021
+Board Member - - - - - -

-Executive Management - ÷ - - - -
+Executive Management - - - - - -

 Managers - - - - - -

 Employees - - - - - -

-Board members and their first degree relatives did not conduct any dealings in the company's shares during 2021.
+Board members and their first-degree relatives did not conduct any dealings in the company's shares during 2022.
 Thus, we continue our efforts in developing the performance of our services and following a more transparent principle in all aspects of dealing with shareholders and investors.